 Why Investing In Your Short Term Can Pay Powerfully In The Long Term

 Saving money can change your life.
 Saving for retirement, saving for a rainy day, saving for a home—saving for your future because “you never know.”
 Yet as critical as it is to save, you’ll want to think twice about saving every last penny.
 Why?
 There’s something your parents never did tell you, that the movies probably did: You’ve got to spend money to make money.

-Now I’m not talking about going out and dropping thousands on the latest designer heels, or finally taking that golf trip with six friends to Tahiti.
-No, investing in yourself, especially when you’re young, is the most important investment you can make.
+Investing in yourself, especially when you’re young, is the most important investment you can make.
 Your financial capital is what you rely on when you enter and enjoy retirement, but human capital is what you need to understand as you begin your career.

 Human capital is really all about your potential to succeed in the workforce.
 Put more technically, human capital is the value of our future earnings potential.
 Potential is the key word here: you work, you are compensated for your work with financial capital, and the more you maximize your ability to work, the more you are rewarded with financial capital.

 Investing in yourself to learn new job skills or improving on the ones you currently have, puts you on the path to earn more, to be promoted, be a more valuable employee.
 Maximizing this potential—there’s that word again—is the goal, and determining how to go about that is not as tricky as you may think.